christopherayork/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+- A relational database is a type of database, SQL is the query language that interacts with the DB
 - [ ] Why do tables need a `primary key`?
+- There needs to be a key for every row to identify it in lookups, much like the index in an array.
 - [ ] What is the name given to a table column that references the primary key on another table.
+- A foreign key
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- An auxiliary controller that holds two foreign keys, used to act as an operator

 ## Minimum Viable Product